pandas-dev/pandas/doc/source/cookbook.rst

 .. code-block:: python

-   import numpy as np
-   from pandas import DataFrame

    names = 'count', 'avg', 'scale'

    # note that the offsets are larger than the size of the type because of